 Point #3.
 Don't make assumptions.

-Since we cannot read others' minds, we should always make a habit of asking questions without assuming that others are LIKE ME.
+Since we cannot read others' minds, we should always make a habit of asking questions without assuming that others are LIKE US.
 Clear communication would help us empathize with others better and reduce our anxiety caused by misunderstanding, helping us stay kind to both ourselves and others (point #1).
 Do you see that these three action points positively reinforce each other?

 There you have it.
 I hope that these three reminders will help you become resilient and a life-long learner who courageously explores more.
 Do you have other reminders that are dear to your heart?
 Please share them in the comments below.